lucyanz01/lucyanz01/README.md

 ---

 ### Interests
-- **Tech:** I'm a huge fan of everything tech-related, always exploring and reading about tools and sotware.
+- **Tech:** I'm a huge fan of everything tech-related, always exploring and reading about tools and software.
 - **Linux:** I'm a dedicated Linux user who loves terminal environments, shell scripting, and deep diving into system configurations.